wrench-project/wrench-python-api/README.md

 The objective of this repo is to implement a tiny "hello world" proof-of-concept of the envisioned system architecture for the WRENCH (re-?)implementation as part of the NSF-funded CSSI grant.
 The key ideas are:

-  - A "WRENCH daemon" process runs in the background with two threads:
+# Current Design

+  - A simulation consists of a "client" (in this repo a Python client) that interacts with a "WRENCH daemon" process.
+  - The "WRENCH daemon" process, when asked to run a simulation starts a 2-thread process:
-    1. A simulation thread that runs the simulation
+      1. A "Simulation Daemon" thread that handles all communication with the client
-    2. A server thread that interacts passes client requests to the simulation thread an simulation state/event back to the the client
+      2. A simulation thread that runs the WRENCH simulation
-  - The client (i.e., the simulator implemented by the user) places REST API calls to interact with the WRENCH daemon
+  -  The reason for the two threads is that all SimGrid calls must be placed by the same thread.
+So the Simulation Daemon thread, which has to acts as an HTTP server, places "please do this" requests in some thread-safe data structure that the simulation thread will then execute via WRENCH calls.
-  - The client and the daemon as in locked-step w.r.t. the simulation clock
+ - The client, simulation daemon, and the simulation thread operate in locked-step w.r.t. the simulation clock.

-There are many design decisions to be made to implement the above architecture, and this permanently work-in-progress repo explores these decisions.

 # How to run it

-  - Start the daemon: `./wrench-daemon/build/wrench-daemon --wrench-full-log`
+  - Start the daemon: `./wrench-daemon/build/wrench-daemon` (use `--help` for all options)

   - Run the Python simulator: `./python-client-demo/simulator.py`